mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 The most obvious campaign theme has the
 Travellers operating aboard an exploration ship or conducting missions from one of the forward bases.
-However, the focus could instead be on a world- taming expedition on a single distant planet, or the trials and tribulations of a supply crew carrying out a ‘Rim Run’ from the Solomani Confederation to one of the forward bases.
+However, the focus could instead be on a world-taming expedition on a single distant planet, or the trials and tribulations of a supply crew carrying out a ‘Rim Run’ from the Solomani Confederation to one of the forward bases.
 All manner of problems